Exploring the Elastic Properties and Fracture Patterns of Me-Graphene Monolayers and Nanotubes through Reactive Molecular Dynamics Simulations: Abstract

-\textbf{Abstract:} Me-graphene (MeG) is a novel two-dimensional (2D) carbon allotrope.
-It is composed of sp$^2$- and sp$^3$-hybridized carbon atoms assembled topologically from C$-$(C$_3$H$_2$)$_4$ molecules.
+Me-graphene (MeG) is a novel two-dimensional (2D) carbon allotrope.
 Due to its attractive electronic and structural properties, it is important to study the mechanical behavior of MeG in its monolayer and nanotube topologies.
-In this work, we carried out fully atomistic reactive molecular dynamics simulations using the ReaxFF force field to investigate their mechanical properties and fracture patterns.
-Our results indicate that Young's modulus of MeG monolayers is about 511 GPa and in the range of 583-664 GPa for the nanotubes investigated here.
-Moreover, MeG monolayers exhibit a direct transition from elastic to complete fracture under critical strain without a plastic regime, while MeG nanotubes show an extended flat plastic regime before total fracture.
+In this work, we conducted fully atomistic reactive molecular dynamics simulations using the Tersoff force field to investigate their mechanical properties and fracture patterns.
+Our results indicate that Young's modulus of MeG monolayers is about 414 GPa and in the range of 421-483 GPa for the nanotubes investigated here.
+MeG monolayers and MeGNTs directly undergo from elastic to complete fracture under critical strain without a plastic regime.